-Wholesome Wave understands the challenges and trends associated with developing a comprehensive agriculture, food, and nutrition system within the United States.
-Our leadership has been able to identify key policy options and their potential risks and implications, and outline strategic policy directions that position Wholesome Wave to impact agriculture, food, and nutrition policy more effectively.
-We have experienced many accomplishments and milestones across all levels of government.
+Wholesome Wave understands the challenges and trends associated with developing a comprehensive agriculture, food, and nutrition system in the United States.
+We identify and evaluate key policy options and look at their potential risks and benefits.
+We then pursue those goals to make meaningful change to benefit under-served communities and family farmers.

 The Farm Bill

 Front and center in our work on federal policy is the Farm Bill.
 Last Spring the Senate passed a Farm Bill that reformed farm policy, consolidates and streamlines programs, and reduced the deficit by $23.6 billion.
 The Farm Bill passed by the House this July, however, contained no provisions for the Supplemental Nutrition Assistance Program (formerly known as Food Stamps) and leaves conservation, research, and rural development programs exposed and vulnerable in the next cycle.
 When the House and Senate appoint conferees to work out the differences between these two bills, Wholesome Wave will continue to push for full funding for SNAP and advocate for programs that increase the affordability of fresh, locally grown fruits and vegetables for the participants struggling to put fresh food on the family table, including the:

 - Innovations in SNAP by providing for use of Electronic Benefit Transfer (EBT) cards with smart phone technology and allowing benefits to be used to prepay Community Supported Agriculture (CSA) shares